Debiased Inverse Propensity Score Weighting for Estimation of Average Treatment Effects with High-Dimensional Confounders: Introduction

-In Section~\ref{sec:theory}, we show that the resulting debiased IPW estimator concentrates around the target $\tau$ at the parametric $1/\sqrt{n}$ rate, is asymptotically normal, and prove coverage properties for associated confidence intervals.
-Whilst these are useful theoretical properties, a drawback of the estimator is that it requires an auxiliary dataset, and given a single dataset sample-splitting must be performed giving the estimator unwanted variance due to the randomness of the split.
+Whilst our basic DIPW has useful theoretical properties, a drawback of the estimator is that typically it has unwanted variance due to the randomness of the sample splitting required in its construction.
 In Section~\ref{sec:multi} we present a version of the estimator that averages over multiple splits to reduce this excess variance; it is this multi-sample splitting version of the estimator that we recommend using in practice.
-We outline extensions of our basic methodology for constructing confidence intervals for the average treatment effect, and estimating linear projections of the heterogeneous treatment effect function, in Section~\ref{sec:extensions}.
+We outline extensions of our basic methodology for estimating linear projections of the heterogeneous treatment effect function, and handling propensity score models with other link functions other than the logistic link in Section~\ref{sec:extensions}.
 Numerical experiments are contained in Section~\ref{sec:numerical} and we conclude with a discussion in Section~\ref{sec:discuss}.
 The appendix of this paper contains the proofs of the theoretical results and further numerical results.
+An R package \texttt{dipw} implementing the methodology is available on CRAN.